 3. Establish a Payroll Cycle

 Pay schedules are a matter of preference based on a balance of employer and employee needs.
 We’ve listed the four main options you can choose between below.
 However, do be aware that some states stipulate minimum pay frequencies.

 Bi-weekly schedules are the most common among American businesses, but there’s no hard-and-fast answer on which is the best payroll cycle.
-Switching between them once you’re into a regular rhythm can be a complete headache when it comes to taxes and accounting though – not to mention it may create some bad feeling among your employees.
+Switching between them once you’re into a regular rhythm can be a complete headache when it comes to taxes and accounting though.
 So be sure to weigh up your options carefully and pick the model that’s right for you from the start.

 Here are a few key factors to bear in mind: